 Medieval Art & Architecture

-Kyle Killian (Ph.D., Columbia University) specializes in archaeology, architecture history and cultural heritage studies with a primary focus on the middle ages.
+Dr. Kyle Killian specializes in archaeology, architecture history and cultural heritage studies with a primary focus on the middle ages.
 His scholarship covers a range of geographic and cultural areas including Gothic France, Byzantine Cyprus, and Native North America.
 He has also worked for several years in cultural resource management here in the United States.
 He is currently working on monograph that explores the connection between the broad range of building activity at the monastery of Orbais and its religious, political, ecological, and economic landscapes.

 Killian directs the Archaeological Field School for the Art History Department, which gives students the opportunity to learn the basics of archaeological and architectural recording in the field.
 He teaches Art Appreciation and undergraduate courses in medieval art and architecture, and graduate courses in Cultural Heritage management and theoretical approaches to Medieval Architectural History.

 “The Earliest Church at Ourscamp and the Long History of Cistercian ‘First Churches’ in France,” Cîteaux: Commentarii cistercienses 62 (2011): 5-35 (with Sheila Bonde and Clark Maines).

 “Sondages archéologiques à Notre-Dame d’Ourscamp: Bilan provisoire des résultats, ” Cîteaux.
 Commentarii Cistercienses, 60 (2009): 239-271 (with Caitlin Bass, Sheila Bonde, and Clark Maines).

 “Hellenistic, Roman, and Medieval Phlamoudhi,” in Joanna Smith, ed., Views From Phlamoudhi, Cyprus, The Annual of the American Schools of Oriental Research vol. 63 (2008), Boston, MA: American Schools of Oriental Research, 87-97.